 We are committed to protecting everyone’s private health information and we follow HIPAA guidelines.
 Note with signing the consent for testing you are giving us permission to alert the appropriate school personnel needed to inform contact tracing.

 We do not store or research any human DNA that may be on the swab.
-All the material is used for RNA extraction of virus.
+All the material is used for extracting RNA from the virus.
 Even though this is a “genetic” test, we are looking at the virus genes not human genes.

 We would never sell your information.
 The information we collect is only for making an accurate and timely diagnosis.
 We collect insurance information (or Social Security number if uninsured) so that if you need a PCR test throughout the course of the year for exposure or symptoms, we can bill insurance (or HRSA program if uninsured).
-Surveillance testing with rapid antigen tests will not be billed to insurance.
+Surveillance testing will not be billed to insurance.